bltan-1998/Black-Scholes-Model-Option-Fair-Value-Computation-and-Choosing-Option/README.md

-(# Black-Scholes-Model-Option-Fair-Value-Computation-and-Choosing-Option

-# NDX Call Option Selector — Black-Scholes Model
+# Black -Scholes Model: NASDAQ-100 (^NDX or NDX) European Call Option Price Evaluation

 This project applies the **Black-Scholes model** to evaluate and select the most suitable European call option on the **NASDAQ-100 Index (^NDX)** based on consumer's preference (Strike price as close as current price), based on real market data fetched via `yfinance`.